 Now, what exactly does MRP in Dynamics Business Central do?

 The basic function of the system (as I mentioned earlier) is to predict the materials you are going to require at a point in time in the future.
 From this, the system uses settings that you enter into the item cards (the master records of the parts you buy or make) and suggests purchase orders or production orders be placed.

-What this means at a high level is your buyer or your planner runs the system (after it is correctly setup) and MRP in Dynamics Business Central basically gives them an actionable list of things to do.
-They select rows that are suggested by the system and "Carry out the action."
-The system will create a purchase order, or a production order - for the user - automatically.
-They get to review and approve these, but it is a massive time savings and dramatically reduces errors.
+What this means at a high level is your buyer or your planner runs the system (after it is correctly set up) and MRP in Dynamics Business Central basically gives them an actionable list of things to do.
+They select rows that are suggested by the system and “Carry out the action.”
+The system will create a purchase order, or a production order – for the user – automatically.
+They get to review and approve these, but it is massive time-saving and dramatically reduces errors.